Monad transformers

 Let us define some operations for the interpreter based on

-Creation of a new reference: modify both the next available memory location and the heap.
+getandput:Creation of a new reference: modify both the next available memory location and the heap.

-newRef :: Value -> Eval Ptr newRef v = do store <- get let ptr = nextPtr store new_ptr = 1 + ptr newHeap = Map.insert ptr v (heap store) put Store{ nextPtr = new_ptr, heap = newHeap } return ptr
+newRef :: Value -> Eval Ptr newRef v = do store <- get let ptr = nextPtr store new_ptr = 1 + ptr newHeap = Map.insert ptr v (heap store) put Store{ nextPtr = new_ptr, heap = newHeap } return ptrGetting the value of a reference: look up a memory location in the store.
+We crash with our own "segfault" if given a non-existing pointer (observe that the state has not been changed.)

 deref :: Ptr -> Eval Value deref p = do st <- get let h = heap st case Map.lookup p h of Nothing -> error $ unwords ["'Segmentation fault':", show p, "is not bound."]
-Just v -> return v
+Just v -> return vUpdating a reference: change a value in the store.

-(=:) :: MonadState Store m => Ptr -> Value -> m Value p =: v = do store <- get let updt_heap = Map.adjust (const v) p (heap store) put store{ heap = updt_heap } return v -- Map.adjust :: (Ord k) => (a -> a) -> k -> Map k a -> Map k a
+(=:) :: MonadState Store m => Ptr -> Value -> m Value p =: v = do store <- get let updt_heap = Map.adjust (const v) p (heap store) put store{ heap = updt_heap } return v -- Map.adjust :: (Ord k) => (a -> a) -> k -> Map k a -> Map k aObserve that

-has no effect if the reference does not exist.**Exercise**: Maybe that is not the best semantics.
+(=:)has no effect if the reference does not exist.**Exercise**: Maybe that is not the best semantics.
 What would it be a better one?We define the evaluation of expressions for the new cases with the functions described above.

 eval :: Expr -> Eval Value ... eval (NewRef e) = do v <- eval e newRef v eval (Deref e) = do p <- eval e deref p eval (pe := ve) = do p <- eval pe v <- eval ve p =: v